pravinl23/Lovely/OBS_CONTROLLER_README.md

 **When you press the START hotkey (F9 by default):**
 1. ✅ Runs your custom start command
+2. 🧠 **Updates HeyGen knowledge base** with conversation history from Supabase
-2. 👁️ Makes browser source visible
+3. 👁️ Makes browser source visible
-3. 🎬 Starts OBS recording
+4. 🎬 Starts OBS recording

 **When you press the STOP hotkey (F10 by default):**
 1. 🛑 Stops OBS recording